truenas/documentation/content/TrueCommand/TCGettingStarted/ConnectingTrueNAS.md

 To connect a new system, click **+ NEW SYSTEM**.

-Enter the system IP address or DNS hostname, then enter a system nickname and password.
+Enter the system IP address or DNS host name, then enter a system nickname and password.
 Click **RESET FORM** to clear the fields and reset the form if you make a mistake.

 ![Systems List](/images/TrueCommand/2.1/SystemsPage.png "Systems List")